-Writing this book has been extremely challenging; it is an early attempt to put onto paper the conclusions I have reached.
-I have had to wrestle through a number of the outlined principles within these pages, as they did not fit within my previous understanding of church government.
-The pages contained in this book are the result of a journey of some years, much study, much prayer, much discussion and not a little pain.
+This book is an update of the original version first published in 2013, which was an early attempt to put onto paper the conclusions I and the apostolic team working with me, have reached.
+In coming to the conclusions that we did, we have had to wrestle through a number of the outlined principles within these pages, as they did not fit within previous understandings of church government.
+The pages contained in this book are the result of a journey of some years, much study and reflection, much prayer, much discussion and not a little pain as I, and the team working with me, have given ourselves to being used by God in this capacity, and to helping church leaders understand the importance of working with the apostolic to build healthy churches that reflect God's blueprint and design.